NYU-MLDA/ALMOST/README.md

-# ALMOST: Adversarial Learning to Mitigate Oracle-less ML Attacks via Synthesis Tuning
+# ALMOST: Adversarial Learning to Mitigate Oracle-less ML Logic Locking attacks via Synthesis Tuning
 ## Contact Info
 This repository contains implementation of the experiments in the following paper: